Sondro/conda-pip-buildpack/README.md

 3. Optionally, list any packages to be installed with pip in a `requirements.txt` file.
-4. Create a `.buildpacks` file and add the line `https://github.com/faph/conda-pip-buildpack.git#v1.0.0`.
-Leave out the tag if you want to get the latest version.
+4. Create a `.buildpacks` file and add the line `https://github.com/faph/conda-pip-buildpack.git#v1.1.0`.
+Leave out the tag if you want to get the latest version each time.
 5. Add the [multi-buildpack](https://github.com/ddollar/heroku-buildpack-multi)
    to the project with
    `heroku buildpacks:set https://github.com/ddollar/heroku-buildpack-multi.git`.
 6. Deploy to Heroku.

-**Note** Currently, this buildpack installs the application in the miniconda root environment (Python 3.4).
+**Notes**

+- The conda root environment is created at ``/app/.heroku/miniconda``.
+- The application's environment is created and activated at ``/app/.heroku/miniconda/envs/app_env/``.

 Based on a [conda buildpack](https://github.com/kennethreitz/conda-buildpack) by Kenneth Reitz.